csfrey/dnd_characters/mother-lumaeria/build-info.md

 | **Components**   | V, S            |
 | **Duration**     | Instantaneous   |

 Flame-like radiance descends on a creature that you can see within range.
+The target must succeed on a Dexterity saving throw or take 1d8 Radiant damage.
+The target gains no benefit from Half Cover or Three-Quarters Cover for this save.

+**Cantrip Upgrade.** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).

 ---